Skip to content

 There are of course more available commands to you to be used which they can also be accessed via --help command.

-Edgy admin
+Edgy commandline

 To access the available options of edgy: